 If you have a mortgage, now is a great time to refinance your mortgage.
 Rates are at a historic low.
 Realistically, rates really can’t go any lower; they can only go up from here.

-Simply put, if you don’t think finalizing your mortgage loan now, you’ll likely miss out, because rates cant stay at 0% for ever.
+Simply put, at this point in time, because Federal interest rates are so low, if you don’t think about locking in your mortgage loan now, you’ll likely miss out, because it is unlikely for rates to stay near 0% for ever.

 No!
 Checking your mortgage rates is totally free!
 We only feature companies on this page that are 100% free to check your rate with.